 As everyone knows, the cost of medical care continues to rise (except at Direct Primary Care practices!).
 A major portion of patient expenses often come from prescription medications.
 Consumer reports published an article highlighting this very thing.
 There are many reasons for the increasing drug costs (excessive markups, physician unawareness of pricing, cost shifting from employers to patients, etc), but at Direct Doctors we pay special attention to this part of our patients finances.

 First and foremost, we’d much rather provide treatment options that do not involve pharmaceuticals!
-Because we have time to spend with patients, we would much prefer to come up with a lifestyle treatment plan involving exercise, weight loss, dietary changes, outcomes tracking with apps like Twine and MyFitnessPal, etc. So, if we can avoid our patients spending any money at all on meds, we absolutely will.
+Because we have time to spend with patients, we would much prefer to come up with a lifestyle treatment plan involving exercise, weight loss, dietary changes, outcomes tracking with an app like MyFitnessPal.
+So, if we can avoid our patients spending any money at all on meds, we absolutely will.

 Secondly, there are many online resources, like goodrx.com, that provide coupons for medications.
 The pricing and best pharmacy change often, but this is certainly a resource we help patients utilize.
 Because we are not seeing 30 patients a day for 7 minutes at a time and have time to think about things other than billing and coding, costs for medications and services are always something we discuss with our patients.